-Most recently, a study by Hertfordshire University concluded that parents who go through the programme see a statistically significant change in self-efficacy.
-Whilst Warwick University (2014) concluded that the ‘level of change for parenting variables and mental well-being is impressive given the non targeted nature of the intervention’.
+A study by Hertfordshire University concluded that parents who go through the programme see a statistically significant change in self-efficacy.
+Warwick University (2014) concluded that the ‘level of change for parenting variables and mental well-being is impressive given the non targeted nature of the intervention’.
 The programme uses a validated questionnaire called the TOPSE (Tool to Measure Parenting Self Efficacy), which was developed in response to demand from Public Health Nurses.

 Parent Gym’s approach to training is rooted in Kolb’s Experiential Learning Model.
 We believe that we learn best by doing, rather than merely watching or reading about theory.
 This is why Parent Gym is such an interactive learning experience.
 Exercises help participants to experience first-hand the positive and negative impacts of their behaviour with their children.
 For example, we contrast the impact of not being listened to with the effect of someone using active listening skills.
 Parents are encouraged to ask questions and discuss the impact of the approach they are using and most importantly, perhaps, they are asked to try out the ideas at home.
 This translation of knowledge into action is an essential element of learning transfer.
 This makes the final link, which increases the chances of learning being retained.